harshita2201301024/obsidian/data/Startup/Shilpa.md

 **Pros:**

-1. Shilpa will learn lot of things
+1. Shilpa will learn lot of things (related to work, )
 2. We will be saving 6 lakh per month
 3. No risk Involved